Basic syntax¶

 it wants to be a fully defined deterministic independent of implementation.
 To

-handle logging/messaging in function
+handle logging/messaging in fun

 calls, Pyrope treats puts